Caenorhabditis briggsae: Habitat

 C. briggsae can often be found in compost, garden beds, moist mushrooms, or rotting fruit rich with microorganisms and various nutrients.
 The organism's main habitat is often considered to be the temperate regions of the globe, often accompanying its relatives C. elegans and C. remanei.

+Genomics

+A telomere-to-telomere gap-free genome assembly of Caenorhabditis briggsae was published in 2026 for the canonical AF16 reference strain background.
+The genome assembly is approximately 106.8 Mb in size and resolves all six chromosomes with no gaps or unassigned scaffolds.
+The assembly has a BUSCO completeness score of 99.7% and provides updated annotations of protein-coding genes to support comparative genomics studies with Caenorhabditis elegans.

 Overview of genome

-The genome of C. briggsae is roughly 100 Mb in size and is predicted to encode about 20,000 genes.
-The whole genome sequencing project revealed the genomes of C. briggsae and C. elegans to have much in common.
+The genome of C. briggsae is approximately 100–107 Mb in size and is predicted to encode about 20,000 genes.
+The original draft genome study revealed that the genomes of C. briggsae and C. elegans to have much in common.
 For example, both worms have the same number of chromosomes (six), similar genome size, and similar numbers of protein coding and nonprotein coding genes.
 Further analysis demonstrated about 62% of the protein-coding genes in C. briggsae have orthologs in C. elegans.
 Nevertheless, many interesting species-specific features including genes exist, which serve as the foundation for comparative analysis.

 Comparative genomics

 This species groups with C. nigoni in the 'Elegans' supergroup in phylogenetic studies.